 Home / Partnership for Inclusion of Neurodiversity in Schools (PINS) project

-Partnership for Inclusion of Neurodiversity in Schools (PINS) is a new national program which aims to improve outcomes for children and young people attending mainstream primary schools who are neurodiverse.
+Partnership for Inclusion of Neurodiversity in Schools (PINS) is a new national programme which aims to improve outcomes for children and young people attending mainstream primary schools who are neurodiverse.

-It is funded by NHS England in partnership with the Department of Education, Department for Health and Social Care and the National Network of Parent Carer Forums (NNPCF).
+It is funded by NHS England in partnership with the Department for Education, Department for Health and Social Care and the National Network of Parent Carer Forums (NNPCF).

-The program will bring health and education specialists and parent carer forum representatives into mainstream primary settings to:
+The programme will bring health and education specialists and parent carer forum representatives into mainstream primary settings to:

-As the parent carer forum for Hertfordshire, HPCI has appointed two new PINS Officers and they will be hosting parent carer meetings at 25 Hertfordshire mainstream primary schools over the next two terms to hear parent carer views and experience of how all children (especially those with additional needs) are supported and included at school.
+As the Parent Carer Forum for Hertfordshire, HPCI has appointed two new PINS Officers and they will be hosting parent carer meetings at 24 Hertfordshire mainstream primary schools over the next two terms to hear parent carer views and experience of how all children (especially those with additional needs) are supported and included at school.
 They will also be collecting ideas about how parent carers can work in partnership with the schools to create inclusivity.
 The PINS Officers will share themes from the parent carer feedback from meetings and surveys with senior leaders at the schools and health and education specialists to deliver changes and improvements at the schools.

-The longer term goal as a result from the PINS program is to inform policy decisions, including how best to foster the development of whole school approaches to support neurodiverse pupils.
+The longer term goal as a result from the PINS programme is to inform policy decisions, including how best to foster the development of whole school approaches to support neurodiverse pupils.

 The schools involved are: